Marylake Carmelite Monastery: History

 Marylake Carmelite Monastery in the spring of 2010.

 The area was first the Shrine Country Club of Little Rock, built in 1926.
 After the failure of the country club, the infamous Dr. John R. Brinkley set up shop in what he declared was "The World's Most Beautiful Hospital."

 On December 22, 1951, the wife of L. G. LeTorneau agreed to sell what was then known as "Pine Lake Camp" to the Carmelite Friars.
 Br.
 Victor Kopycinski then moved to the building to prepare it for the arrival of a community of friars.
 Friar Felix DaPrato was elected Prior and offered the first Mass there on May 4, 1952.
 The chapel was dedicated on July 25 of the same year by Bishop Albert Fletcher, and after an "open house" of three days, he blessed the monastery and imposed the cloister on Sunday, July 27, 1952.
 The Marylake Cemetery was dedicated on October 26, 1966.

+Present day

-Today it is still used as a monastery for the Carmelite Brothers.
-Men wanting to become members undergo a year of intense prayer and training of Carmelite life at the monastery.
+Today it is still used as an occasional monastery for the Carmelite Brothers, but is no longer in full time use.
+Men wanting to become members underwent a year of intense prayer and training of Carmelite life at the monastery.